ace-lab/pl-ucb-csxxx/README.md

 account.  **If you do not do this, your course repo will not be able to be published to the CBT servers.**

-3. Name the new course repo `pl-ucb-` followed by the department and course number, e.g. `pl-ucb-cs61a`, `pl-ucb-ee120`, etc.
+3. Name the new course repo `pl-` followed by the university abbreviation (`ucb`, `csulb`, `ecc`) followed by department and course number, e.g. `pl-ucb-cs61a`, `pl-ucb-ee120`, etc.

 4. Select **private** as the new repo's visibility, since PL-related repos will necessarily contain sensitive content (future exam questions, etc.)

-5. In your new repo,  grant at least read access to the `pl-dev` team.
-(Click Settings, then Manage Access.)
-Contact one of the ACELab owners
-(your advisor, generally) if someone needs to be added to that team.
-You're also free to create teams around your specific course and add those teams to course repos, giving `pl-dev` read-only access but giving your smaller team push access.
+5. Create a new team `pl-dev-`_university_`-`_course_, e.g. `pl-dev-ucb-cs10` and
+grant that team **read and write** access on your repo.
+Add all instructors and student developers for the course to that team.
+If you don't have the privileges to do this in the org, ask one of the org's owners.

+5. Also, you must grant the teams `cbt-DEV-machines` and `cbt-PROD-machines` **read only** access to your course repo, in order that the courses can be served from Berkeley's PL servers.

 6. **Important.** Just about every type of thing in PL -- course, question, element, etc. -- has a UUID (Universally Unique ID).
 You can generate one my typing `uuidgen` at a Mac